Link Search Menu Expand Document

 The Grouping and Aggregation options were also briefly touched upon in the Group Price pricing rule section.
 Grouping can be used to Group purchases on different data values.
 The option is set to “None” by default.
 However, a group price or sum rule can also be used to respectively price a group of products or show a group of products on the invoice based on the purchase date, source product, or a metadata field.

-The purchase date option will group purchases on a specified period, which can be per hour, day week, month, or year.
+The purchase date option will group purchases on a specified period, which can be per hour, day, week, month, or year.
 This is done with the Group UOM setting, which specifies the interval for the groupings.
-There is also a setting to specify the starting day of the week, specifically for week intervals.
-The source product will group on the tag name of the product cluster.
-Additionally, there is also an option to filter on the three different types of metadata that comes in with the purchase, text, number, or date metadata.
+Groupings for weekly intervals allow setting the start day of the week.
+The source product will group on the tag name of the Product Category.
+Additionally, the user can filter on the three different types of metadata on the purchase, text, number, or date metadata.
 The metadata fields contain a key-value pair, where the key needs to be filled out in the pricing rule to determine what field to filter on.

-There are also aggregation options on both SUM and GROUP PRICE type rules.
+Additionally, aggregation options on both SUM and GROUP PRICE type rules are present.
 The quantity aggregation exists on both these rule types.
 The quantity aggregation is set to “Sum” by default, but can also be put to Max, Min, or Average.
 This will have the effect that, respectively, only the maximum, minimum, or average quantity will be taken into consideration for the following pricing rules.

 Separate line items